CLICK HERE FOR DETAILS ON OUR GOLDEN ANNIVERSARY CELEBRATION

 • Christmas in July, in partnership with Tanner Gardens and the Prince Hall Masons, was a mental health program designed to lift the spirits of residents that the chapter implemented for nearly 20 years.

 • In 1996, the chapter started the Dr. Betty Shabazz Delta Academy for girls ages 11-14 and added the Dr. Jeanne L. Noble Delta GEMS for girls ages 14-18 in 2011.
-We have received several awards for our implementation of these national sorority programs.
+We have received awards for our implementation of these national sorority programs consistenly for the past 10 years.

 • In 2019, Tempe Alumnae was recognized by the Sorority's Farwest Region as the Medium Chapter of the Year and by the East Valley NAACP with the bestowing of the Roy Wilkins Humanitarian Award.